jacobalmondXD/cross-skilling/README.md

 npx cypress open
 ```

 The Cypress Test Runner UI will appear.
 From here, you can select and run any individual spec file by clicking on it.

+**Notes:**
+- All tests appear in the **E2E Testing** section of Cypress
+- You'll need to select a Browser to execute the tests in first (e.g. Chrome or Electron)

 ### 2. Running an individual spec file from the command line